 THE AUCTION PROCESS

-The auction process is not as daunting as you may think, especially if you have selected Antiquorum as your auctioneer.
-Antiquorum and its team of experts strive to help you, the client, buy and sell at auction with ease and confidence.
-To walk you through the process, Antiquorum has outlined the important steps you should know in order to successfully purchase or consign timepieces at auction.
+The auction process is not as daunting as you may think, especially if you have selected Antiquorum and MC Luxury Auction as your auctioneer.
+Antiquorum and MC Luxury Auction strive to help you, the client, buy and sell at auction with ease and confidence.
+To walk you through the process, Antiquorum and MC Luxury Auction has outlined the important steps you should know in order to successfully purchase or consign timepieces and jewelry at auction.

 THE AUCTION CATALOGUE